julienadatrain/Adatrain-website/README.md

-### Blue & Red Cardano Stake Pools:
+### Discovery Stake Pool:

 Hello!

 We are Jay & Cris, your pool operators.
-We believe in Cardano's mission and we want to support the network by running stake pools (validating nodes).
+We believe in Cardano's mission and we want to support the network by running a stake pool (a validating node).

 ### Live Train Pools

- Ticker: Blue | Location: Amsterdam
+ Ticker: DIVY | Location: Amsterdam
- Ticker: Red | Location: Frankfurt

 ### Fee Structure

-Our fee structure is very simple, a variable **2%  fee ** on rewards.
+Our fee structure is very simple, a variable 2%  fee on rewards.

 ### Why delegate to us?